MapsPeople/docs/src/android/v3/getting-started/directions.md

     </mi-tab-panel>
 </mi-tabs>

-Now we will create a fragment we can put into our BottomSheet to show the steps for each route and the time and distance it takes to travel the route.
+Now we will create a fragment we can put into our BottomSheet and show the steps for each route, as well as the time and distance it takes to travel the route.

-Here we will use a viewpager to allow the user to switch between each step and a close button.
-To be able to remove the route and the bottomsheet from the activity.
+Here we'll use a `viewpager` to allow the user to switch between each step, as well as display a "close" button so we are able to remove the route and the bottom sheet from the activity.

 Route fragment view: